FunctionLab/hedgehog-framework/eval/README.md

 # Hedgehog evaluation

+Please run the relevant commands in `../download_data.sh` (most have been commented out to avoid downloading unnecessary data) in order to get the data files necessary for evaluation.

 The script `get_model_predictions.py` can be used for any HDF5 file of one-hot encoded sequences that has been compressed via `np.packbits(seq > 0, axis=0)`, see `./model/create_h5_datasets.ipynb` for reference on how to create these